 We know that many people with COVID-19 are admitted to hospitals and then subsequently able to return home.
 Even if you’re high-risk, falling ill does not mean it will be severe; you can catch COVID-19 and be ok.
 For every tragic story out there, there are many more that fill us with hope.

 We are also continuing to understand and fine-tune precautions that actively reduce the risk of exposure, as well as help manage the current tensions and anxieties.
-This includes handwashing, wearing face cloths in public, disinfecting surfaces, staying home, having a plan if you fall ill, taking breaks from the news, connecting with your support system, and focusing on adequate sleep, nutrition, and hydration.
+This includes handwashing, wearing face cloths in public, physical distancing, disinfecting surfaces, staying home, having a plan if you fall ill, taking breaks from the news, connecting with your support system, and focusing on adequate sleep, nutrition, and hydration.

 Through it all, we are constantly reminded that everyone has different concerns and is living through this time in their own, unique ways.